strengthening/pyghostbt/README.md

 The anti-event backtesting framework has pros and cons.

 - Pros
-    - transaction logic and transaction execution are detachable.  交易逻辑和交易执行可拆分。
+    - transaction logic and transaction execution are detachable.
 - Cons
     - only suitable for medium/low frequency trading strategy.